 The Audi Design Selection Package adds heated rear seats, balsamic brown natural fine grain ash wood inlays, alcantara headliner, valcona leather seats with sport stitched-diamond look and comfort front seats.

-Stand-alone options include Night Vision Assistant with Pedestrian Detection, a Bang & Olufsen sound system and a rear entertainment system.
+Stand-alone options include Night Vision Assistant with Pedestrian Detection and Animal Detection (the latter is new for the latest model year), a Bang & Olufsen sound system and a rear entertainment system.
+A head-up display is also newly available, as is a Vermont Brown leather with twill copper inlays.

 All S8 models come standard with dual front, front knee, front side, rear side and full-length side curtain airbags in addition to traction and stability control systems.